googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

   </tr>
 </table>

-If the `pageLoadMetricIndex` option is set in addition to the `sendInitialPageview` option (and the page was loaded in the visible state), a pageview is sent with the following default field values:
+If the `pageLoadsMetricIndex` option is set in addition to the `sendInitialPageview` option (and the page was loaded in the visible state), a pageview is sent with the following default field values:

 <table>
   <tr valign="top">